 If you’ve never seen Phantom of the Paradise, give this pop-rock-horror-satire a spin this October.
 And if you already love it, watch it again, just for the hell of it!

-But it’s mostly worth seeing for the grooviest title track this side of Scream and Sceam Again, which incidentally, Cushing also appears.
+But it’s mostly worth seeing for the grooviest title track this side of Scream and Scream Again, which incidentally, Cushing also appears.

 Paul Williams, whom many of you may know well from his performance in and musical contributions to, Brian DePalma’s Phantom Of The Paradise, wrote and produced this shindigger.
 And props all around, cause it’s a doozy.

 They took it and retitled it Land Of The Minotaur.
-Which (while in and of itself isn’t such a bad title) seems pretty unnecessary, particularly during the 70’s satanic panic where one would imagine a film called The Devil’s Men might play just fine.
+Which (while in and of itself is a cool title) seems pretty unnecessary, particularly during the 70’s satanic panic where one would imagine a film called The Devil’s Menmight play just fine.

 They also saw fit to removed a bunch of violence and all the nudity.
 Seriously?
 What’s next?
 Did they cut out an awesome Title Track too?